 All carry-on items in the following seats must be placed in the overhead bin or in an approved stowage location at each seat.
 No carry-on items can be placed under the passenger seat in front of these seats:

-Musical instruments (such as basses, cellos and guitars) of a size that prevents the instrument from being handled as normal carry-on baggage will be accepted in the cabin subject to the following:
+Musical Instruments in a purchased Cabin Seat:Musical instruments (such as upright basses, cellos and some guitars) of a size that prevents the instrument from being handled as normal carry-on baggage will be accepted in the cabin subject to the following:

 Note: Any Crewmember in the process of securing the article is empowered to decide when the article cannot be properly secured because of its shape or size and whether the weight is greater than can be easily handled

-A musical instrument will count as one piece of checked baggage.
-There are no additional fees for Musical instruments as long as they are within size and weight requirements (overweight, oversize, and excess baggage fees apply).
-JetBlue accepts no liability for damage to Musical instruments.
+Musical instruments as checked baggage:A musical instrument will count as one piece of checked baggage.
+There are no additional fees for musical instruments as long as they do not exceed 150 linear inches or 165 pounds (75 kg) or the applicable size or weight restrictions for the aircraft(overweight, oversize and excess baggage fees will apply).
+JetBlue accepts no liability for damage to musical instruments.
 We suggest packing them in a hard-sided container designed for travel.